IdahoLabResearch/HyPAT/README.md

 * The row at which the program starts reading data from the Excel sheet,
 * The number of rows at the end of the Excel sheet to ignore when reading data,
 * The number of thermocouples used to measure the gas temperature,
-* Conversion factors for each instrument to allow the user to update for appropriate unit conversions,
+* Conversion factors for each instrument to facilitate appropriate unit conversions,
 * Constant and proportional errors of each instrument.

 ###  Usage: Data Analysis with "Absorption Plots" Tab

 This tab is similar to the "Permeation Plots" tab.
-It calculates the hydrogen transport properties permeability, diffusivity, and solubility from experimental absorption data using a Sieverts'-type apparatus while allowing for batchwise data analysis of multiple files.
+It calculates the hydrogen transport properties permeability, diffusivity, and solubility from experimental absorption data obtained using a Sieverts'-type apparatus.
+HyPAT does this while allowing for batchwise data analysis of multiple files.
 The required user inputs and associated errors are highlighted in yellow.
 Thickness (mm), mass (g), volume (cm<sup>3</sup>), and molar mass (g mol<sup>-1</sup>) are the required sample properties.
-The experimental apparatus parameters are the initial container volume (cm<sup>3</sup>) and final container volume (cm<sup>3</sup>).
+The required experimental apparatus parameters are the initial container volume (cm<sup>3</sup>) and final container volume (cm<sup>3</sup>).
 HyPAT also requires the user to submit whether the experiment type is "Single," meaning each data file has the sample measured at only one pressure, or "Isotherm," meaning at least one data file has the sample measured at multiple pressures.

 Clicking the “Equilibrium Variables” button immediately beneath the top-right plot allows the user to edit the tolerance for determining equilibrium, the delay until equilibrium, the number of points used to find the equilibrium,